 If there are no motion detection, Live View, or doorbell press events in 24 hours, the Photo Capture images are converted to a short clip that you can view in the Blink app.

-If there is a motion detection, Live View, or doorbell press event, any Photo Capture images that have already been taken are converted to a clip in your clip list, so the new event can be processed right away.
+When there is motion detection, Live View, or doorbell press event, any Photo Capture images that have already been taken are converted to your clip list, so the new event can be processed right away.

-Clips from a new event may appear in the Blink app before the Photo Capture clip does.
+Clips from a new event may appear in the Blink app before the Photo Capture clip displays.

 Photo Capture works as described when the system is armed manually or by a schedule.